R4ynaud/Creating-an-Azure-DevOps-Self-Hosted-Agent-on-Ubuntu-22.04/README.md

 ![image](https://user-images.githubusercontent.com/93924485/227319940-75e5a738-3dd8-4a09-a417-b6f1523f6124.png)

-• Yukarıdaki adımları yaptıktan sonra bizi aşağıdaki ekran karşılamaktadır.
+• Yukarıdaki adımları tamamladıktan sonra bizi aşağıdaki ekran karşılamaktadır.

 • After completing the above steps, we are greeted with the following screen.